 Salaries, Wages, Fringe, Indirects

-Before any salary for faculty (including summer salary) or for "exempt from overtime" staff can be paid from a grant, a Time & Effort (T&E) form must be completed and submitted to the Grants Accounting Office.
+Before any salary for faculty (including summer salary) or for "exempt from overtime" staff can be paid from a grant, a Time & Effort (T&E) form must be completed and submitted to the Office of Grants & Contract Administration.
 Faculty or salaried staff working on the grant-funded project indicate the amount (or percentage) of salary to be charged to a grant (consistent with the approved budget) and an estimate of time and effort to be expended on the grant during the upcoming summer or academic year.
-The Grants Accounting Office will request confirmation (or corrections) for the estimated time and effort for the previous summer or academic year.
+The Office of Grants & Contract Administration will request confirmation (or corrections) for the estimated time and effort for the previous summer or academic year.

 A Time & Effort form is required for all grants, whether or not salary is charged to the grant budget.
 This form is also used to document time donated to grant projects, whether or not the specific grant requires such documentation.